Radar: Ed, Edd n Eddy

-To be fair, that's a pretty standard response for a kid to give if someone is at the door that they don't know, so YMMV if that was on the Radar or not.
-But then again, in the very first episode with them, we learn that the Kanker sisters have different fathers (whether legitimatelynote their mother married and divorced three men or notnote their mother slept around).
+- To be fair, that's a pretty standard response for a kid to give if someone is at the door that they don't know, so YMMV if that was on the Radar or not.
+But then again, in the very first episode with them, we learn that the Kanker sisters have different fathers (whether legitimatelynote or notnote ).

-When describing Eddy's ill conceived plan to use carpet shag as armpit hair in "Pain in the Ed", Double D remarks that it's a poor way to "achieve virility."
-The concept of virility is not just tied to manliness, but also one's sexual prowess.
+- When describing Eddy's ill conceived plan to use carpet shag as armpit hair in "Pain in the Ed", Double D remarks that it's a poor way to "achieve virility."
+The concept of virility is not just tied to manliness, but also to sexual prowess/potency.